 - If we should spot accidental typos, we'll do you a favor by not publishing your design.
 It’ll give you a chance to correct the slip and re-upload the design.

 Valuable tips on how to optimize your graphics quickly and easily can be found in this blog post.
 Our design experts are happy to help you: Spreadshirt’s graphic service helps you realize your design ideas in a professional and inexpensive way.

 - Our Marketplace is a creative playground for self-made designs.
 This is what distinguishes us from other platforms specializing in photo prints.
 We can’t accept simple photo snapshots unless the image has been edited to reflect some kind of artistic approach.
 Designs for smartphone cases and posters are the exception here.

 - Please don’t upload anything to the Marketplace that has highly personal or specific content, like e.g. names, birth dates, email or website addresses.
 Those designs are of no interest to Marketplace buyers and hold next to no sales opportunities.
 Please offer such designs in your Spreadshop instead.

 - The quality of search results in the Marketplace is largely determined by tags, descriptions, titles and categories.
 Choose tags that fit your design.
 If half of your tags or more won’t fit your design, we reserve the right to not publish the design on the Marketplace.

 - We reject series of designs in which only a few elements vary.
-For example, a series of designs like “Vintage since YEAR” (with all numbered years from 1901 to 2025) or “Five-Star JOB” (including all kinds of occupations from accountant to zookeeper) isn’t permissible.
+For example, series of designs like “Vintage since YEAR” (with all numbered years from 1901 to 2025) or “Five-Star JOB” (including all kinds of occupations from accountant to zookeeper) aren’t permissible.
 Also, unformatted single words, single numbers or letters won’t be published in the Marketplace.